Tested: Michelin Enduro tyre

 They are reversible

-The rear works best in the right direction, the new v-shape tread pattern is improved over the Comp models.
-Once worn though it’ll work best turned (with a fresh edge).
+The rear works best in the right direction and Michelin say the new v-shape tread pattern is improved over the Comp models.
+Once worn though it’ll work just fine turned (with a fresh edge).

 Michelin enduro tyre key facts: